 If you maximize details in an image, the bitrate will probably increase and you might get a reduced frame rate.

+- Make sure to select the capture mode that has the highest resolution.

 - Set the compression as low as possible.

 - Select MJPEG streaming.

 - Turn off Zipstream functionality.